Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingQueueClient/readme.md

     using Microsoft.Azure.ServiceBus;
     ```

-1. Add the following private variables to the `Program` class, and replace the placeholder values:
+1. Add the following variables to the `Program` class, and replace the placeholder values:

     ```csharp
     const string ServiceBusConnectionString = "{Service Bus connection string}";